deanvaessen/log-library/README.md

 * error

 <br />
-There are three types of the loggers:
+There are three output types:
 * console logger: logs to the console
 * file logger: logs to a file
 * stream logger: logs to any stream